egonzalezt/Dotnet_GC/docs/intro.md

 * The memory that's used by allocated objects on the managed heap surpasses an acceptable threshold.
 This threshold is continuously adjusted as the process runs.

-* Is possible to force the GC to collect memory but this process can impact the performance of the application for that reason this is option is not recommended on production applications.
-It is only recommended only for testing reasons
+* Is possible to force the GC to collect memory

     You can force the GC calling this functions
     ```csharp